See Mount Fuji with cherry blossoms

 Many tours are designed with international visitors in mind.

-Pro tips for catching peak bloom
+Tips for catching the peak bloom

 Cherry blossoms don’t follow a strict schedule, but these tips can help you hit the sweet spot: